lee-zhg/intro-to-docker/lab1.md

     Nginx is a lightweight web server.
 You can access it on port 8080 on your localhost.

-4. Verify the nginx server.
+3. Verify the nginx server.

-    * when you run the lab in a `wetty terminal`, you may verify the Nginx server at `http://<wetty terminal IP>:<your unique port#>`
+    * when you run the lab in a `web terminal`, you may verify the Nginx server at `http://<web terminal IP>:8100`
     * when you run the lab locally, you may verify the Nginx server at `http://localhost:8100`
     * when you are using `play-with-docker`, look for the `8100` link near the top of the page.

     ![](images/lab1_step2_nginx.png)

-5. Set unique port# and container name used by mongo DB server

-    * when you are running the lab in a wetty web terminal, you have to set a unique port# and container name based on your assigned wetty terminal username.
-For example, if your username is `user03`, you should use port# `8203`, and the container name as `mongo-03`.

-        ```
-        export MONGOPORT=[your unique port#]
-        export MONGONAME=[your unique name]
-        ```

-    * when you are running the lab on your local machine or via http://play-with-docker.com,

-      ```
-      export MONGOPORT=8200
-      export MONGONAME=mongo
-      ```

-6. Run a mongo DB server
+4. Run a mongo DB server

     Now, run a mongoDB server.
 We will use the [official mongoDB image](https://store.docker.com/images/mongo) from the Docker Store.
 Instead of using the `latest` tag (which is the default if no tag is specified), we will use a specific version of the mongo image: 3.4.

     ```sh
-    $ docker container run --detach --publish $MONGOPORT:27017 --name $MONGONAME mongo:3.4
+    $ docker container run --detach --publish 8200:27017 --name mongo mongo:3.4

     Unable to find image 'mongo:3.4' locally
     3.4: Pulling from library/mongo